DaintyJet/VChat_GTER_EggHunter/README.md

 	<img src="Images/I15.png" width=600>

-      * We can see there are nine possible `jmp esp` instructions in the essfunc dll that we can use, any should work.
-We will use the last one `0x6250151e`.
+      * We can see there are nine possible `jmp esp` instructions in the essfunc DLL that we can use, any of the displayed options should work.
+We will use the last one, `0x6250151e`.

 8. Modify your exploit program to reflect the [exploit3.py](./SourceCode/exploit3.py) script, we use this to verify that the `jmp esp` address we inject works.
-   1. Click on the black button highlighted below, and enter in the address we decided in the previous step.
+   1. Click on the black button highlighted below, and enter the address we decided in the previous step.

 		<img src="Images/I16.png" width=600>